< Begin >

 ...

-1. Appending the secret byte to the actual payload (3 bytes)
+1. Append the secret byte to the 3-byte payload.

 import crcmod